vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct cgparams apply` *id*
   Apply all CGroup parameters defined for container *id*, its group and all its parent groups, all the way up to the root group.

+`ct devices ls` [*options*] *id*
+  List configured devices.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripts.

+    `-L`, `--list`
+      List available parameters and exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output, comma separated.
+Defaults to a selected subset of available parameters.

+`ct devices add` [*options*] *id* `block`|`char` *major* *minor* *mode* [*device*] Allow container *id* to use `block`/`char` device identified by the *major* and *minor* numbers, see mknod(1) for more information. *mode* determines what is the container allowed to do: `r` to read, `w` to write, `m` to call `mknod`.
+For now, unprivileged containers cannot call `mknod`, so allowing it here doesn't do anything.

+  If *device* is provided, `osctld` will prepare the device node within the container's `/dev` during every container start.

+  Devices added in this way are always promoted, see `ct devices promote`.

+    `-p`, `--[no-]parents`
+      The device that is being added has to be provided by all parent groups, up to the *root* group.
+When this switch is enabled, `osctld` will add the device to all parent groups that do not already have it.

+`ct devices del` *id* `block`|`char` *major* *minor* Forbid the container to use specified device and remove its device node, if it exists.

+`ct devices chmod` [*options*] *id* `block`|`char` *major* *minor* *mode* Change the access mode of the specified device to *mode*.
+The mode can be changed only if the container's group provides the device with all necessary access modes, or `-p`, `--parents` is used.

+  If the device was inherited, it is promoted to a standalone device and saved into the config file with the modified access mode.

+    `-p`, `--parents`
+       Ensure that all parent groups provide the device with the required access mode.
+Parents that do not provide correct access modes are updated.

+`ct devices promote` *id* `block`|`char` *major* *minor* Promoting a device will ensure that parent groups will have to provide it, it is a declaration of an explicit requirement.
+It will no longer be possible to remove the device from parent groups, without explicitly removing it from the container as well, e.g. using `group devices del -r`.

+  Promoted devices are also exported together with the container, and on import, the target vpsAdminOS has to provide these devices as well, or forcefully remove them, see `ct export` and `ct import`.

+  When migrating containers with promoted devices, the target node has to provide those devices, otherwise the migration process will fail in the first step, i.e. `ct migrate stage`.

+`ct devices inherit` *id* `block`|`char` *major* *minor* Inherit the device from the parent group.
+This removes the explicit requirement on the pecified device, i.e. reverses `ct devices promote`.
+The access mode, if different from the group, will revert to the acess mode defined by the parent group.

+  Note that if the parent group does not have the device set as inheritable, it will be removed from the container.

 `ct prlimits ls` *id* [*limits...*]
   List configured resource limits.
 If no *limits* are provided, all configured